 About me

-My name is Fábris Kossoski and I am a researcher at the Laboratoire de Chimie et Physique Quantiques, in Toulouse, France.
+My name is Fábris Kossoski and I am a CNRS researcher at the Laboratoire de Chimie et Physique Quantiques, in Toulouse, France.

 I develop theoretical methods and computational software to model molecular systems and how they behave when interacting with free electrons and with light.